cardboard-iguana/cardboard-iguana.com/log/2022-04-27-itprotv-comptia-security-plus.md

 Typically System administrators work under data and system owners (who may be the same person, or may head up parallel teams).

-Executives and data/system owners are the people who should be designing and pushing policies, standards, and procedures (I’d expect the latter to be delegated to system admins sometimes).
+Executives and data/system owners are the people who should be designing and pushing policies, standards, and procedures (I'd expect the latter to be delegated to system admins sometimes).

 ### Acceptable Use Policy / Rules of Behavior